MicrosoftDocs/memdocs/sccm/apps/deploy-use/create-deploy-scripts.md

 ### Approve or Deny a script

-Scripts must be approved, by the *script approver*, before they can be run.
+Scripts must be approved, by the *script approver* role, before they can be run.
 To approve a script:

 1. In the Configuration Manager console, click **Software Library**.
 2. In the **Software Library** workspace, click **Scripts**.